As China unleashes big investments, small companies struggle

 That same day the government declared all of Hubei Province to be free of the virus, and on Wednesday Beijing announced that the National People's Congress will open its annual session on May 22.

-But it is the economy that the government is focusing on as it strives to help investors and businesses get back on their feet.
+These two announcements signal a return to normalcy and allow the government to turn its focus to the economy, with an emphasis on helping investors and businesses get back on their feet.
 For big businesses, this is good news.

 ExxonMobil broke ground on a $10 billion petrochemical plant in the southern province of Guangdong on April 22 after government officials pushed for the project to go ahead as planned.
 Vice Premier Han Zheng officiated a ceremony from Beijing, with representatives of the oil giant participating from Dallas and Huizhou via a live stream -- a sign of the times and a reminder that some social-distancing measures remain in place across China.